Daniils Turkovs

-Daniils Turkovs (born 17 February 1988) is a Latvian former footballer.
+Daniils Turkovs (born 17 February 1988) is a Latvian former professional footballer who played as a forward.

 Club career

-As a youth player Turkovs played for Skonto FC academy, starting his professional career in 2007 with Olimps/RFS.
-During a period of three seasons Turkovs played 47 matches in the Latvian Higher League, scoring 9 goals.
+As a youth player, Turkovs played for Skonto FC academy, starting his professional career in 2007 with Olimps/RFS.
+Over a period of three seasons, Turkovs played 47 matches in the Latvian Higher League, scoring nine goals.
 In 2010, he was one of several Olimps/RFS players brought to Skonto FC by the newly appointed manager Aleksandrs Starkovs.
-He scored 8 goals in 17 matches, helping the team win the championship.
-After the season Turkovs went on trial with the Hungarian Nemzeti Bajnokság I club Zalaegerszegi TE and signed a four-year contract with them in January 2011.
-Playing in Hungary for two seasons, Turkovs appeared in 26 league matches, scoring 6 goals.
-In March 2012 he returned to the Latvian Higher League, joining then champions FK Ventspils.
+He scored eight goals in 17 matches, helping the team win the championship.

+After the season, Turkovs went on trial with the Hungarian Nemzeti Bajnokság I club Zalaegerszegi and signed a four-year contract with them in January 2011.
+Playing in Hungary for two seasons, Turkovs appeared in 26 league matches, scoring six goals.

+In March 2012, he returned to the Latvian Higher League, joining then champions Ventspils.
 During two seasons Turkovs played 57 league games and scored 23 goals.
 In 2013, he helped his club become the champions of Latvia and also win the Latvian Cup.
 After the season, he was included in the sportacentrs.com team of the tournament.
-On 9 December 2013 it was announced that Turkovs had joined the Polish I liga club GKS Bełchatów on a half-year contract.
+On 9 December 2013, it was announced that Turkovs had joined the Polish I liga club GKS Bełchatów on a half-year contract.

 International career

-Turkovs has been a member of all youth national teams, including Latvia U-17, Latvia U-19 and Latvia U-21.
+Turkovs was a member of all youth national teams, including Latvia U17, Latvia U19 and Latvia U21.
 He made his full international debut on 17 November 2010 in a friendly match against China, starting the game in the first eleven and being replaced in the 76th minute by Vladislavs Kozlovs.
-Currently Turkovs has 4 international caps, scoring no goals.
+In total, Turkovs earned four international caps, scoring no goals.